-It’s been ten years since unscrupulously ambitious Joe Lampton (Laurence Harvey, The Manchurian Candidate and Darling) entered into a marriage of convenience.
-Now Joe has everything he wanted in life: a high-paying job, a big house, nice cars and a solid position in the community.
-Joe is still not content; he has found out the hard way that life at the top is not all that good.
+It’s been ten years since the unscrupulously ambitious Joe Lampton (Laurence Harvey, The Manchurian Candidate) entered into a marriage of convenience.
+Now Joe has everything he wanted in life: a high-paying job, a big house, etc. Joe is still not content; he has found out the hard way that life at the top is not all that good.

 Reaction & Thoughts:

 “It’s not a question of what I want, it’s a question of what I settle for.”